 counter free hit invisible

-How To Make Bootable USB For Linux OS (4 Ways) – 2023
+How To Make Bootable Linux USB On Windows/Mac OS (4 Ways) – 2024

 Like Windows OS Linux OS can also be bootable on the USB drive to install Linux on our system.
 Linux is an open-source operating system or Linux OS, is a freely distributive, cross-platform operating system based on Unix.